Smith-Pad/subjects/sorting-game/readme.md

 1. The Game Boots
 2. First Splashscreen is activated showing the Smith-Pad Logo
-3. The game menu stats
+3. The game menu starts